 And maybe your feet & shoes …

 Needless to say, a certain toddler might have had our paint all over her and her clothes by the time she moved on to watering the front porch steps instead of painting.

 I sat back, laughed, and snapped a lot of photos.
 I was enjoying watching my kids be kids and I knew I had my secret weapon waiting inside.
-Thanks to a great sale at Target plus coupons + Cartwheel, I snagged three 94.5fl oz bottles of all® free clear detergent the day before.
+Thanks to a great sale at Target plus coupons and Cartwheel, I snagged three 94.5fl oz bottles of all® free clear detergent the day before.
 It fights tough stains, but, even more important to me, it’s the #1 detergent recommended by Dermatologists, Allergists, and Pediatricians for Sensitive Skin.
-Like their love of arts & crafts, my kids also inherited my sensitive skin so detergent that’s gentle is a must.
+Like their love of arts and crafts, my kids also inherited my sensitive skin so detergent that’s gentle is a must.

-With all® free clear detergent ready & waiting in our laundry room to fight stain battles, my kids are free to be kids and enjoy all the messy fun of childhood.
-Find more ways to be Free to Be here and continue the conversation by joining the all® free clear community – the perfect spot to connect with other parents & learn about the latest all® detergents.
+With all® free clear detergent ready and waiting in our laundry room to fight stain battles, my kids are free to be kids and enjoy all the messy fun of childhood.
+Find more ways to be Free to Be here and continue the conversation by joining the all® free clear community – the perfect spot to connect with other parents and learn about the latest all® detergents.